eficode-academy/jenkins-pipeline-exercise/README.md

 The description of the application can be read [here](gildedrose.md), but is not necessary yet.

+## 0. Fork the repo and clone it down on your machine
+	And with your machine, we mean your VM.

-## 0. Create a Jenkins server
+## 1. Create a Jenkins server

-From your vm run `docker run -d -p 80:8080 jenkins/jenkins:lts` Verify that jenkins is running by typing in your ip in your browser
+	Cd into the repo and the setup folder. execute the setup.sh

-## 1. Create a job
+## 2. Create a job

 * Go into your Jenkins server and click on the `New Item` button on the left.
 * Name your new job "#team# gilded rose" and choose `Pipeline` and click OK